NitzanDunsky/Xray-Image-Classification/README.md

 Features
 ----------
--Model: A classic CNN model:
+- Model: A classic CNN model:
         -  3 convolutional layers + max pooling
         -  generalization enhancement with data augmentation, l2 regularizers, and dropout.
         -  a train and saved model already exists in case the user does not want to experience model training
--Training: Training pipeline with logging and custom callbacks for monitoring.
+- Training: Training pipeline with logging and custom callbacks for monitoring.
--Inference: Run inference through the command line or a Flask-based web interface.
+- Inference: Run inference through the command line or a Flask-based web interface.
--GUI: Easy-to-use graphical interface for uploading and predicting pneumonia using chest X-rays.
+- GUI: Easy-to-use graphical interface for uploading and predicting pneumonia using chest X-rays.
--Logging: Logs model performance, accuracy, and loss, as well as inference operations.
+- Logging: Logs model performance, accuracy, and loss, as well as inference operations.

 Installation
 ------------